skim7713/academic-kickstart/content/home/research-AN.md

 active = true  # Activate this widget? true/false
 weight = 35  # Order that this section will appear.

-title = "Research - Authoritarian nostalgia"
+title = "Research"
-subtitle = ""
+subtitle = "Authoritarian nostalgia"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.